Become an intern in the areas of substance use disorder and mental health treatment at Wayside.

 Interns will gain experience observing intake interviews, recovery meetings, treatment groups, and individual sessions, and will eventually be able to facilitate some therapeutic groups, individual sessions, comprehensive assessments and case management.
 Preference is given to internship/practicum applicants with experience or education in co-occurring/dual diagnosis populations.
 This opportunity is currently being offered virtually.

-Mental Health Internship (OPEN)
+Mental Health Internship (CLOSED)

 The mental health department is integrated into each program within Wayside Recovery Center.
 We provide individualized therapy, family therapy, child/play therapy as well as complete diagnostic assessments and initial evaluations into our programs.
 Several groups within our residential programs are facilitated by mental health staff.
 Therapy sessions are scheduled based on a client’s needs after a diagnostic assessment has been completed.